Turning Point USA: Reactions and incidents

 During October and November 2019, Kirk launched the Culture War college tour of speaking events with appearances from many conservatives such as Donald Trump Jr., Lara Trump and Kimberly Guilfoyle.
 These events were frequently targeted by homophobic and antisemitic members of the alt-right and far-right who consider TPUSA to be too mainstream and not sufficiently conservative.
 Concerted efforts were made by this group to ask leading questions during the Q&A sections on controversial topics such as Israel and LGBTQ issues in order to challenge the extent of the speakers' views.

 In November 2019, the Dartmouth Review called TPUSA an organization that promoted Kirk and Trump first, rather than conservative values.
 The article added "True conservatives must eventually outgrow TPUSA and devote their efforts elsewhere.
 We must challenge ourselves by pursuing an environment of rigorous inquiry, instead of being coddled by the intellectually devoid echo chamber of TPUSA, compromising our values for recognition."

-In July 2022, neo-Nazis appeared outside of TPUSA's Student Action Summit in Tampa; they were subsequently not let in.
+In July 2022, neo-Nazis appeared outside of TPUSA's Student Action Summit in Tampa; they were not let in.
 Joy Behar of The View falsely stated that TPUSA invited and embraced neo-Nazi protesters and compared the summit to the Third Reich.
 The View later issued a retraction, clarifying that "Turning Point USA condemned the Neo-Nazi protesters who had 'nothing to do' with the organization."
 Host Whoopi Goldberg would later say, "But you let them in, and you knew what they were ...
 My point was metaphorical."
 Following these comments, TPUSA issued a cease and desist request and a deadline of July 27, asking for The View to apologize.
 In a later episode meeting the deadline, members of The View fully retracted the statements and apologized for making the comparisons.